 What enterprises can do: CISA published ICT SCRM Essentials which recommends six key steps to building effective software supply chain security:

 1. Identify: Determine who needs to be involved

-2. Manage: Develop your supply chain security policies and procedures based on industry standards and best practises, such as those published by NIST
+2. Manage: Develop your supply chain security policies and procedures based on industry standards and best practices, such as those published by NIST

 3. Assess: Understand your hardware, software, and services that you procure